 Mental Health Waiting Times Across the NHS

-The NHS Mental Health waiting list in England has 2,938 patients currently waiting for treatment, with a typical wait of around 8 weeks across 14 hospitals.
-In practice, Mental Health waiting times range from about 1 weeks at the fastest hospital to 18 weeks at the slowest.
+The NHS Mental Health waiting list in England has 2,948 patients currently waiting for treatment, with a typical wait of around 9 weeks across 14 hospitals.
+In practice, Mental Health waiting times range from about 3 weeks at the fastest hospital to 21 weeks at the slowest.
 From GP referral to first Mental Health appointment, most patients (92%) are seen within about 24 weeks; the NHS constitutional target is 18 weeks.
-2 patients have been on the Mental Health waiting list for more than a year.
-Waits for Mental Health are about 2.2 weeks shorter than in February 2025.
+3 patients have been on the Mental Health waiting list for more than a year.
+Waits for Mental Health are about 0.6 week longer than in April 2025.

 12-month change